aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - For a test deployment, the remainder of the values can be used as-is;
    - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
 3. A successful deployment of the prescriptive architecture requires VPC access to 9 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 9 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms, logs, monitoring).
-4. When deploying to regions other than `ca-central-1`, you need to:
+4. When deploying to regions other than `ca-central-1`, you need to modify your config file as follows:
-   1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 2.3.3, item 13) Make sure you select the right version and region per the recommendation in see 2.3.3, item 13.
+   1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 2.3.3, item 13), making sure you select the right version and region per the recommendations.
    2. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
-Remove unsupported entries from the config file, Add additional as desired.
+Remove unsupported endpoints from the config file, add additional endpoints as available.
+   3. If you are installing into a home region which is explicitly named in any of the replacements\addl_regions_x, remove it from the list.
+If deploying in us-east-1, remove ${GBL_REGION}.
 5. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file (`global-options\central-bucket`)
    - the bucket name _must_ be the same in both spots